 Should You Hire a Workers Comp Lawyer?

 Every year, insurance companies pay out over $50 billion to settle workers compensation claims.
-Overexertion, slips, and falls are some of the most common workplace injuries, and they account for most of this settlement.
+Overexertion, slips, and falls are some of the most common workplace injuries and find workers comp lawyer, and they account for most of this settlement.

 As an employee, getting into a workplace accident is the last thing on your mind when you check into work, but the threat is always there, regardless of how low risk your job is.